Base32: Electrologica

-Unlike many other base 32 notation systems, triacontakaidecimal is contiguous and includes characters that may visually conflict.
-With the right font it is possible to visually distinguish between 0, O and 1, I. Other fonts are unsuitable because the context that English usually provides is not provided by a notation system that is expressing numbers.
-However, the choice of font is not controlled by notation or encoding which is why it's risky to assume a distinguishable font will be used.

 Geohash

-See Geohash algorithm, used to represent latitude and longitude values in one (bit-interlaced) positive integer.
-The base32 representation of Geohash uses all decimal digits (0–9) and almost all of the lower case alphabet, except letters "a", "i", "l", "o", as shown by the following character map:
+In the Geohash algorithm, a modified base32 representation is used to represent latitude and longitude values in one (bit-interlaced) positive integer.
+This representation uses all decimal digits (0–9) and almost all of the lower case alphabet, except letters "a", "i", "l", "o", as shown by the following character map:

+Turing's encoding

+In approximately 1950, Alan Turing wrote software requirements for the Manchester Mark I computing system.